Hackerjedi666/CybersecNotes/ejpt/README.md

 * Share Authentication -> Password

 PsExec is a lightweight telnet replacement developed by microsoft.
-It can be authenticated by SMB.
+It can be used for authentication by SMB.

+eg lab:
+flag: e0da81a9cd42b261bc9b90d15f780433